In this article:

 - Soft Cost: An expense tied to a client file that doesn't involve a direct cash payment from the firm.EXAMPLE: Charging a client for photocopies or long-distance calls.

-How Entries are Posted in Cash Method of Accounting
+How Entries are Posted in Each Method of Accounting

 Was this article helpful?